pankod/svelte-boilerplate/README.md

 After starting, an interactive menu will let you configure the component the be created.
 You'll be asked for the name of the component.

-After answering question it generates files in miliseconds.
+After answering question it generates component, style and test files in miliseconds.

 <br/>